 Step 4: Let them sniff through the door

-After about 2-3 days, your dog most likely approaches to the door of the cat’s room.
+After about 2-3 days, your dog most likely approaches the door of the cat’s room.

 Then he will start to sniff through the door.
 Maybe both of them might be stand by the door and sniff.

-Be mindful, the dog may start to bark to the door.
+Be mindful, the dog may start to bark at the door.